 For tips to help you use your personal computer safely, click here.

-If you have product safety question not covered in the information above, please e-mail compliance@Lenovo.com.
+If you have any product safety questions not covered in the information above, please e-mail compliance@Lenovo.com.